nf-core/eager/docs/usage.md

     run is PE and one run is SE, you need to give fake lane IDs to one of the runs as well.
 - All _BAM_ files must be specified as `SE` under `SeqType`.
-  - You should provide small decoy reference genome with pre-made indices, e.g. the human mtDNA or phiX genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actual need a reference genome for any
+  - You should provide a small decoy reference genome with pre-made indices, e.g. the human mtDNA or phiX genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actual need a reference genome for any